imarcaos/Curso-Desenvolvimento-Web/README.md

    - C444 - Login form validation
    - C445 - Login and database verification
    - C446 - Validating values with filter_var
+   - C447 - Data encryption with AES_ENCRYPT and DECRYPT no SQL